Defence of democracy and neutrality

 |

-Statue of the Swiss citizen soldier named Military Rediness by Hans Brandenberger (1939) in the Museum of the Swiss Charters of Confederation in Schwyz, Switzerland, photograph by Paebi. |
+Statue of the Swiss citizen soldier named Prepared for Defense by Hans Brandenberger (1939) in the Museum of the Swiss Charters of Confederation in Schwyz, Switzerland, photograph by Paebi. |

-Enemies preparing to attack or already engaged in harmful tactics, can come from the the outside and from within.
-The enemy is not necessarily a foreign military sent to war by an official government, but can also be from economic powers, organised crime and terrorism.
-As a small and neutral country whose economy is based on commerce and trade with other countries, Switzerland is heavily dependant on good international relations.
 There has been a societal change, especially in western countries, including Switzerland and Germany that has lead to disruption in society and what is called hybrid war, lawlessness, cybercriminality, surveillance methods and psychological warfare that is not from another country.
 That has been brought about by:

 - demographics and irregular migration, including weaponized immigration.